DevExpress/testcafe/CONTRIBUTING.md

 5. Commit your changes to this branch.

-    > Note that links in the documentation should point to `.md` files in the repository so that the documentation is browsable on GitHub.
+    > Links in the documentation should point to `.md` files in the repository so that the documentation is browsable on GitHub.
 When the website is built, all links are automatically modified to HTML links.

 6. Run tests before submitting a pull request to ensure that Markdown is styled properly and there are no broken links.